History of Pete Buttigieg in Timeline

 December 2020: Nomination for Secretary of Transportation

-In December 2020, President-elect Biden nominated Buttigieg as his nominee for Secretary of Transportation.
+In December 2020, President-elect Biden nominated Pete Buttigieg as his nominee for Secretary of Transportation.

-2020: Speculation of running for Governor or President
+2020: Speculation of Buttigieg Running for Governor or President

 By early 2018, there was speculation that Pete Buttigieg would run for either governor or president in 2020.

-2020: South Bend Ranked as Best Small City
+2020: South Bend Ranked Among Best Small Cities

 In 2020, the website Best Cities ranked South Bend number 39 on its list of the 100 best small cities in the United States, citing Buttigieg's efforts to revitalize the Studebaker factory and Downtown South Bend.

-James Mueller, endorsed by Pete Buttigieg in the 2019 South Bend mayoral election, took office on New Year's Day 2020.
+James Mueller, endorsed by Pete Buttigieg, took office on New Year's Day 2020.

 February 2, 2021: Confirmation as Secretary of Transportation

-In March 2021, Buttigieg indicated he was open to tolls on Interstate 80, while suggesting "big picture solutions" like a mileage tax.
-However, the Biden administration did not include a gas tax or mileage tax in the infrastructure plan.
+In March 2021, Secretary Buttigieg indicated his openness to tolls on Interstate 80, but not bridges, suggesting "big picture solutions" like a mileage tax instead.
+However, the Biden administration did not include a gas tax or mileage tax in the infrastructure plan released that month.

 March 2021: Prioritization of Gateway Rail Tunnel Project

-In late March 2021, Buttigieg informed Congress that the Biden administration planned to prioritize the construction of the Gateway Rail Tunnel Project due to its economic significance.
-He also promoted the American Jobs Plan and the Infrastructure Investment and Jobs Act.
+In late March 2021, Secretary Buttigieg informed Congress that the Biden administration planned to prioritize the construction of the Gateway Rail Tunnel Project, citing its economic significance.
+He also announced the environmental impact assessment of the project.

 May 19, 2021: Reinstatement of Obama-era pilot program

-On May 19, 2021, Secretary of Transportation Buttigieg reinstated an Obama-era pilot program that ensures local hiring for public works projects, aiming to aid minorities and disadvantaged individuals.
-This program had been revoked in 2017 during the Trump administration.
+On May 19, 2021, as Secretary of Transportation, Pete Buttigieg reinstated an Obama-era pilot program aimed at ensuring local hiring for public works projects.
+The program's goal was to help minorities and disadvantaged individuals, and it had been revoked in 2017 during the Trump administration.

-June 2021: Appointment to White House Task Force on Supply Chain Disruptions
+June 2021: Appointment to White House Supply Chain Task Force

 On August 17, 2021, Buttigieg announced that he and his husband had become parents.